Anadea/anadea_blog/content/posts/how-to-create-an-ai-agent-techniques-and-best-practices/index.md

 {{< advert_with_cta title="Want to see how LLMs are powering real business solutions?" description="Check out our GenAI applications for businesses article for practical examples and insights." button="Explore more" url="https://anadea.info/blog/gen-ai-applications-for-business/" >}}

-Vector Databases
+### Vector Databases

-Such databases are required for memory, context enrichment, and retrieval-augmented generation (RAG).
-Weaviate, Pinecone, FAISS are among the most commonly chosen options.
+Such databases are required for memory, context enrichment, and retrieval-augmented generation (RAG). **Weaviate**, **Pinecone**, **FAISS** are among the most commonly chosen options.

-Orchestration Tools
+### Orchestration Tools

 They are used to coordinate tasks, API calls, or background processes.
-For example, Celery helps organize job queues for heavy or async tasks.
+For example, **Celery** helps organize job queues for heavy or async tasks.

-Meanwhile, LangGraph ensures visual and code-based orchestration for LangChain agents.
+Meanwhile, **LangGraph** ensures visual and code-based orchestration for LangChain agents.

-Other Utilities and Methods
+### Other Utilities and Methods

 There are also some other tools and techniques that can help you build advanced functionality for your AI agent.

-OpenAI function (tool) calling allows agents to call external systems and work with data that was not included in their training datasets.
+* **OpenAI function (tool) calling** allows agents to call external systems and work with data that was not included in their training datasets.

-ReAct (reason + act) is a prompting pattern that will enable your agent to switch between reasoning and taking actions.
+* **ReAct (reason + act)** is a prompting pattern that will enable your agent to switch between reasoning and taking actions.
 As a result, they can think step-by-step and explain their decisions.
 Thanks to this, it is possible to reduce AI hallucinations and improve transparency.

-The RAG method combines LLMs with search-based grounding.
+* **The RAG method** combines LLMs with search-based grounding.
 Your agent will be able to get access to real knowledge, like your company docs or product manuals.

-Looking for developers to build your AI agent?

-At Anadea, we have rich experience in working with AI technologies.
-Share your requirements with us to get project estimates for free.
+{{< advert_with_cta title="Looking for developers to build your AI agent?" description="At Anadea, we have rich experience in working with AI technologies.
+Share your requirements with us to get project estimates for free." button="Get a quote" url="https://anadea.info/free-project-estimate" >}}

-Get a quote

 Step-by-Step Guide: How to Create an AI Agent for Summarizing Business Emails